dClimate/dClimate-API-Manual/README.md

 as_of : str # default none, iso 8601 formatted date
 ```

-**Note**: The `as_of` parameter will show you a datasets history as of a certain date in the past.
+**Note**: The `as_of` parameter will show you a dataset's history as of a certain date in the past.
 If this is a zarr dataset but the as_of date is before the zarr dataset's creation, the API will attempt to look for this dataset's history as a non-zarr.
 The `apiv4/grid-history/` endpoint will return an error if `as_of` is before the creation of both the zarr and non-zarr version of the dataset.